APITeamLimited/echo-server/README.md

-# ping-server
+# echo-server

-Simple website that returns a selection of request data back to the user
+This is a simple echo server that returns request info back the client.
+Supports JSON and HTML responses.